DYRI

 DYRI (774 AM) RMN Iloilo is a radio station owned and operated by the Radio Mindanao Network.
 Its studio is located at the St. Anne Bldg., Luna St., La Paz, Iloilo City, and its transmitter is located along Coastal Rd., Brgy.
 Hinactacan, La Paz, Iloilo City.
+It operates 24 hours a day.
 Established in 1960, DYRI is the pioneer station in the city.